 - Do all of the maintenance required by the manufacturer (on time) so you can sell your vehicle in “excellent condition”.
 If you slack on the maintenance, you will pay for it in the end;

 - Drive the car as if you are ready to sell it now.
-This does not mean you have to completely baby it (unless you want to).
-It simply mean you should keep it clean, polished and waxed, and stay on top of routine maintenance.
-It also helps if you treat your car with some respect when driving and parking.
+This doesn’t mean you have to completely baby it (unless you want to).
+It simply means you should keep it clean, polished, waxed and stay on top of routine maintenance.

 Rate Your Own Used Car’s Value

-Excellent (less than 5% of all used cars fall into this category)
+Excellent (less than 5% of used cars fall into this category)

 - Looks new, is in excellent mechanical condition and needs no reconditioning.